FaroukBel/FACE_EYES_DETECTION_OPENCV/README.md

-# CNN
+# FACE AND EYES RECOGNITION
-Face &amp; eye detection with opencv
+Face &amp; eye detection with the module opencv using haarcascades classifiers.